MicrosoftDocs/dynamics-365-intelligent-order-management/topics/orchestration-flows.md

 This topic covers orchestration flows and describes how to create them in Microsoft Dynamics 365 Intelligent Order Management.

-Orchestration flows are a central concept in Dynamics 365 Intelligent Order Management.
+Orchestration flows are a central concept in Intelligent Order Management.
 You can create orchestration flows that determine how data obtained from configured providers are being orchestrated.

-Dynamics 365 Intelligent Order Management supports the ability to define orchestration flows for different purposes such as ordering intake to fulfillment and collecting and distributing inventory visibility information.
+Intelligent Order Management supports the ability to define orchestration flows for different purposes such as ordering intake to fulfillment and collecting and distributing inventory visibility information.

 ## Orchestration types